Eswar021/Kalvium-Data-Analyst---WebScrapping/readme.md

 ## Overview

 This project involves analyzing election data retrieved from the Election Commission of India's website.
-Using Python, we extracted, cleaned, and structured data from various types of elections including general elections to assembly constituencies, bye-elections, and parliamentary elections across different states.
+Using Python, I extracted, cleaned, and structured data from various types of elections including general elections to assembly constituencies, bye-elections, and parliamentary elections across different states.

 ### Objectives